camunda-community-hub/Make-Rest-Calls-From-Camunda-7-Example/README.md

             throw new Exception("Error from REST call, Response code: " + response.getStatus());

 ```
 :anger: Make sure that you understand [transactions](https://docs.camunda.org/manual/latest/user-guide/process-engine/transactions-in-processes/) within the Camunda workflow engine.
-Depending where your last transaction in the process is, the state of the process will roll back to the last transaction, which might not be the service task, where the Error occures.
+Depending where your last transaction in the process is, the state of the process will roll back to the last transaction, which might not be the service task, where the Error occurred.
 You can set transactions manually by using the async before and after flag in the modeler.

 ![Process](/img/async.png)

 #### throw a BPMN error
 If the response code is 200.
-The example code gets the response body and parse for the entry of "downloads".
+The example code gets the response body and parse for the entry of "downloads' '.
 If the value of downloads is false the code throws a BPMN error.
-This error can be then handeled by the logic of the process:
+This error can be then handled by the logic of the process:

 ```java
  } else {